Manjit-Kumar-Mahato/Enotes-spring-boot-project/README.md

 Through this project, I gained hands-on experience with:

-- Spring Boot application development
+- Building web applications using Spring Boot
-- Implementing Spring Security
+- Implementing authentication and authorization with Spring Security
-- Working with Thymeleaf templates
+- Developing dynamic views using Thymeleaf
-- Using Spring Data JPA and Hibernate
+- Performing database operations using Spring Data JPA and Hibernate
-- Managing relational databases with MySQL
+- Working with MySQL databases
+- Implementing pagination for efficient data retrieval and user-friendly navigation
-- Applying MVC architecture
+- Applying the MVC architectural pattern
+- Managing dependencies with Maven
-- Version control using Git and GitHub
+- Using Git and GitHub for version control and collaboration

 ---